cloudfoundry-community/java-loggregator/README.md

 A Loggregator client that runs on the Java platform.

-To emit event to Loggregator in your project, add the following to your Maven pom.xml:
+To emit logging events to Loggregator, add the following to your Maven pom.xml:

 ```xml
 <dependency>